markallanevans/flixie/WorkLog.md

 -> fix Flixie Header Logo
 -> get all movies in the API (or at least get more than 10) -> display date in better format
+-> fix issue whereby the GENRES sorting is screwed up (maybe select sort by the first index only?)
+    **could fix this by preventing GENRES button to work if GENRES is already selected** **that could be done by either using a clickcounter, or by identifying the currently selected GENRE** -> now need to identify ACTIVE button (genre, nowPlaying, regular, etc)

 __Optional:__
 -> sort movies by rating, popularity, release date (this should be easy and doesn't need a new API call)